-BEng (H6W3): Four years MEna (H6WJ): Five years
+BEng (H6W3): Four years MEng (H6WJ): Five years

-You will study the same courses in the first three vears whether you are on the BEng or MEng degree programme.
+You will study the same courses in the first three years whether you are on the BEng or MEng degree programme.
 Approximately two-thirds are engineering based, except MEng year 5.

 You will take courses in mathematics and key engineering fundamentals including computing and analogue and digital electronics.
-Music courses include Listening in culture, plus either Listening through analysis or Performance (subject to audition at the start of the year).
+The music component includes Listening in culture and Listening through analysis.
+Subject to successful audition at the end of the year, you can choose to study Performance instead of Listening through analysis.

 This involves core engineering subjects of analogue and digital electronics, electrical circuits and computer systems, plus a design project and mathematics.
-The music topics cover composing with recorded sound and studio techniques and one other music option.
+You will also take two courses of your choice in music.

 You study engineering topics such as systems design, communication systems, control, realtime systems, electromagnetic compatibility and mathematics.
-Music encompasses such topics as sound for narrative film and interactive audiovisual media, plus further music options.
+For music you will be able to take further Sonic Arts courses focusing on sound for narrative film and interactive audiovisual media: or other music options of your choice.

-You will have a choice of technical options in year 4 and take two courses in music.
+You will have a choice of technical options in vear 4 and take two courses in music.
 BEng students undertake an individual project.
-MEng students carry out practical team projects.
+MEna students carry out practical team projects.
 These prepare you for a six-month placement, normally in industry and often abroad.